dongludeeplearning/wsigngen/README.md

 #### Bibtex
-If you find this code useful in your research, please cite:
+If you find this code useful in your research or use our dataset, please cite:

 ```
 @inproceedings{dong-etal-2024-word,